You have begun writing a blog. Whether it is for a client or yourself, you’ve found

-We are continuously advised to use long-tail keywords in our blog posts.
+We are continuously advised to use long-tail keywords in our blog posts by the best copywriters in Canada.
 Now, to appease SEO Yoast, we are expected to place your primary – long-tail- a keyword in the URL.
 That means you have a URL that looks like a sentence.

 It’s ok to have them on your domain.
 But before you share these links on social media pages, run them through Bitly and get shorter URLs.
 Shorter URLs are more appealing and are well-known for gaining better engagement!